ViewComponent/view_component/docs/index.md

 Traditional Rails templates have an implicit interface, making it hard to reason about their dependencies.
 This can lead to subtle bugs when rendering the same template in different contexts.

-ViewComponents use a standard Ruby initializer that clearly defines what is needed to render, making reuse easier and safer than partials.
+ViewComponents use a standard Ruby initializer that clearly defines what's needed to render, making reuse easier and safer than partials.

 ### Performance